AbhinavXJ/adobe_hackathon_CodeX/round1b/execution_instructions.md

     *
         ```json
             {

-            "challenge\_info": {
+            "challenge_info": {

-            "challenge\_id": "round\_1b\_002",
+                "challenge_id": "round_1b_002",

-            "test\_case\_name": "travel\_planner",
+                "test_case_name": "travel_planner",
                 "description": "France Travel"
             },

-            "documents": \[
+            "documents": [
                 {
                     "filename": "South of France - Cities.pdf",
                     "title": "South of France - Cities"
                 },
                 {
                     "filename": "South of France - Cuisine.pdf",
                     "title": "South of France - Cuisine"
                 },
                 {
                     "filename": "South of France - History.pdf",
                     "title": "South of France - History"
                 },
                 {
                     "filename": "South of France - Restaurants and Hotels.pdf",
                     "title": "South of France - Restaurants and Hotels"
                 },
                 {
                     "filename": "South of France - Things to Do.pdf",
                     "title": "South of France - Things to Do"
                 },
                 {
                     "filename": "South of France - Tips and Tricks.pdf",
                     "title": "South of France - Tips and Tricks"
                 },
                 {
                     "filename": "South of France - Traditions and Culture.pdf",
                     "title": "South of France - Traditions and Culture"
                 }

-            \],
+            ],
             "persona": {
                 "role": "Travel Planner"
             },

-            "job\_to\_be\_done": {
+            "job_to_be_done": {
                 "task": "Plan a trip of 4 days for a group of 10 college friends."
             }
         }
         ```

     *   Place **all** the mentioned PDF files inside the **same input directory**.